go-chi/chi/README.md

 of packages and is at the heart of chi's purpose.

-Here is an example of a standard net/http middleware handler using the new request context available in Go 1.7+.
+Here is an example of a standard net/http middleware handler using the new request context available in Go.
 This middleware sets a hypothetical user identifier on the request context and calls the next handler in the chain.

 ```go